 For difficulty breathing, sometimes drugs and/or a ventilator

-People who have inhaled smoke are given oxygen through a face mask.
+People who have symptoms caused by inhaled smoke are given oxygen through a face mask.
 If a tracheal burn is suspected, a breathing tube is inserted through the nose or mouth in case the trachea later swells and obstructs airflow.
 If people begin to wheeze, drugs that open small airways, such as albuterol, may be given, usually as a mist that is combined with oxygen and inhaled through a face mask.
-If lung damage causes shortness of breath that persists despite use of a face mask and albuterol, a ventilator ( breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+If lung damage causes shortness of breath that persists despite use of a face mask and albuterol, a ventilator (breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more ) may be necessary.